 Memory Card Compatibility: Dual Card Slots – UHS-II / UHS-II

 Time To Clear Buffer: 11.35 seconds (Sandisk Extreme Pro UHS-II 300)

 Shots To Fill Buffer RAW UNC: 35 (Sandisk Extreme Pro UHS-II 300)

 Fujifilm X-T4 Best Memory Cards 4k Video

-As mentioned in the opening of this article, you don’t need fast memory cards for 4k video.
+You don’t need fast memory cards for 4k video.
 The Fujifilm is capable of producing video at 400Mbps, however, a lot of people still bring it down to 200Mbps to get more manageable file sizes.

 Even at 400Mbps you still only produce a data stream of 50MB/s.
 Theoretically, UHS-I cards can work for this, although I don’t recommend them since they are usually only rated at U3.
-You typically will want a v60 card or at least a UHS-II to make sure the card never drops it speed below 50MB/s.
+You typically will want a v60 card or at least a UHS-II to make sure the card never drops its speed below 50MB/s.

 So then what happens if you shoot 200Mbps?
 That translates to 25MB/s and in this case your totally ok to use UHS-I cards.
 So if you only plan on shooting 200Mbps, then feel free to buy a huge UHS-I card like the Sandisk Extreme Pro.
 They will work great!
 Just don’t buy cards bigger than 512GB since these cameras are not rated for that.

 200Mbps at 10-bit 4:2:0 with H.265 is still really good and it’s a great setting for casual video or vlogging.

 This again depends on how you shoot.
 If you shoot casually, most people will be totally fine with 64GB memory cards.
 If you shoot RAW+JPG this will fill up your cards a little faster unless you send your JPGs to Slot 2.